syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 ## Sending to a client browser

-You can save & send the document to a client browser from a web site or web application by invoking the below shown overload of Save method.
-This method explicitly make use of an instance of [HttpResponse](https://msdn.microsoft.com/en-us/library/system.web.httpresponse(v=vs.110).aspx# "") as its parameter in order to stream the document to client browser.
-So this overload is suitable for web application which references System.Web assembly.
+You can save and send the document to a client browser from a web site or web application by invoking the following shown overload of Save method.
+This method explicitly makes use of an instance of [HttpResponse](https://msdn.microsoft.com/en-us/library/system.web.httpresponse(v=vs.110).aspx# "") as its parameter in order to stream the document to client browser.
+So this overload is suitable for web application that references System.Web assembly.

 {% highlight c# %}
 [C#]

-//Create an empty WordDocument instance
+//Creates an empty WordDocument instance

 WordDocument document = new WordDocument();

-//Open an existing Word document through Open method of WordDocument class
+//Opens an existing Word document through Open method of WordDocument class

 document.Open(fileName);